 Employer involvement includes speaking to trainees to bring industry-based rigor and relevance to the learning process.
 The Subrecipient shall gain traction in requesting employers open their doors to provide company tours, job shadows, interviews, job search coaching, internships, and jobs.
-The Subrecipient shall be adept in facilitating these interactions between employers and customers to meet employer staffing needs and fulfill our customer's goal of family-supporting employment.
+The Subrecipient shall facilitate these interactions between employers and customers to meet employer staffing needs and fulfill our customer's goal of family-supporting employment.

-N. MANAGEMENT INFORMATION SYSTEM RESPONSIBILITIES
+O. MANAGEMENT INFORMATION SYSTEM RESPONSIBILITIES

-The Subrecipient shall upload all WIOA program participant documentation and accurately record participant demographics, services provided, and outcomes of services into the Washington State MIS, which is currently Efforts to Outcomes (ETO).
+The Subrecipient shall upload all WIOA program participant documentation and accurately record participant demographics, services provided, and outcomes of services into the Washington State MIS, Efforts to Outcomes (ETO), or its successor.
 Services entered in the MIS must be recorded in a timely manner and align with the services defined in the WorkSource Service Catalog.
 The Subrecipient shall use case notes to support the demographics, services, and outcomes recorded in MIS.

-The Subrecipient shall ensure:
+The Subrecipient shall:

-- At least one MIS user receives Train-the-Trainer training to become a certified ETO Trainer for the OSY program. - At least one MIS user signs up and participates in regularly scheduled Training Twelve (12) calls to disseminate updates on MIS changes and improvements to WIOA program system users.
+- Identify MIS user(s) as subject matter expert(s) for program-specific training for staff. - Assigned at least one MIS user to participate in regularly scheduled Training Twelve (12) Meetings to disseminate updates on MIS changes and improvements to WIOA program system users.
 Requests to be added to the Information Technology Service Delivery (ITSD) Training Team's distribution list must be sent to esdgpWSSteam@esd.wa.gov

-O. BFWDC AND WORKFORCE PROFESSIONALS CENTER WEBSITES
+P. BFWDC AND WORKFORCE PROFESSIONALS CENTER WEBSITES

-The Subrecipient shall ensure youth program staff read, understand, and are knowledgeable in BFWDC policies, program notices, state policies, and state guidance such as WorkSource Information Notices (WIN), Training and Employment Guidance Letters (TEGL), and Training and Employment Notices (TEN)).
+The Subrecipient shall ensure youth program staff read, understand, and are knowledgeable in BFWDC policies, program notices, state policies, and state guidance such as WorkSource Information Notices (WIN), Training, and Employment Guidance Letters (TEGL), and Training and Employment Notices (TEN)).